Catholic University Cardinals football: History

 In 2008, the Cardinals finished 4–2 in the ODAC and earned a four-way share of the conference title.
 Catholic earned a bid to the ECAC Southeast Bowl against Johns Hopkins and won, 18–17.
 It was the first postseason victory for the Cardinals since 1936.
 In 2011, Catholic's quarterback Greg Cordivari won the Melberger Award, for Division III's top football player in the nation.

-The team joined the New England Women's and Men's Athletic Conference on July 1, 2017.
+The team joined the New England Women's and Men's Athletic Conference on July 1, 2017 as an affiliate member, and left after the 2022-2023 season for the Landmark Conference.

 Rivalry games

 An important rivalry in Cardinals' history has been the game against the Division I Georgetown Hoyas, where the Steven Dean Memorial Trophy was in dispute.
 The series started at Brookland Stadium in 1976.
 There was a 16-year gap between the 1993 meeting at Cardinal Stadium and the 2019 season opener at Cooper Field.
 The record now stands with Georgetown having 10 wins and the Cardinals having nine.